-- Orkambi treats the F508del mutation, which around 50% of people with CF in the UK have.
+Orkambi is made up of ivacaftor and lumacaftor.
+The treatment has been shown to be effective in people with CF with two copies of the F508del mutation, which around 50% of people with CF in the UK have.

 Is Orkambi available in the UK?

-- Orkambi has been licensed for use in the UK for people with CF over the age of two who have two copies of the F508del mutation.
-Despite this, the National Institute for Health and Care Excellence (NICE) has rejected its use on the NHS.
+Orkambi is available for use in the UK for people with CF over the age of two with two copies of the F508del mutation.

 Managed access agreements to make Orkambi available on the NHS have now been agreed in England, Scotland, Wales and Northern Ireland.
 To find out whether you or your child might be eligible for a precision medicine, please speak to your CF team.